Climbing Rope Length Calculator

 How long a rope do I need for sport climbing?

 For most sport climbing routes, a 60m rope is sufficient.
 However, many modern routes require a 70m rope to safely lower off from the anchors.
 The minimum rope length is always twice the route height plus 10 metres for safety margin and knots.
 For a 30m route you need at minimum 70m of rope (30 × 2 + 10 = 70m).
-When in doubt, bring 70m — it covers the vast majority of sport routes worldwide.
+When in doubt, bring 70m.
+It covers the vast majority of sport routes worldwide.

 Why do I need twice the route length of rope?

 When lowering off a sport route, the rope passes through the anchor at the top and both strands hang down to the ground.
 The climber is lowered on one strand while the other is threaded through the anchor.
-This means the rope must reach from the anchor to the ground twice over — so you need at least twice the route height.
+This means the rope must reach from the anchor to the ground twice over, so you need at least twice the route height.
 The extra 10m accounts for the knot at the climber's harness and rope stretch under load.

 Can I use a 60m rope on a route that needs 70m?

-No — this is extremely dangerous.
+No. This is extremely dangerous.
 If the rope is too short to lower off, the rope end can pass through the belay device causing an uncontrolled fall.
 Before lowering, always verify the rope reaches the ground by tying a knot in the end of the rope.
 If you are unsure whether your rope reaches, tie a knot.
 If the rope is borderline for a route, use a 70m rope instead.

 What rope length do I need for multi-pitch climbing?